Home for Global Students

 What It’s Really Like to Live Here

-- Tips for Choosing a Flat: Try to avoid streets directly around the Piazza.
+• Tips for Choosing a Flat: Try to avoid streets directly around the Piazza.
 Instead, look north along Long Acre, closer to Holborn.
-This area is slightly quieter and within easy walking distance of LSE libraries, making it a smart choice for students looking for Covent Garden student accommodation.
+This area is slightly quieter, making it a smart choice for those looking for a peaceful Covent Garden student accommodation.
 It’s no wonder this part of the city is considered one of the best areas in London.

 In the board game Monopoly, Mayfair, one of the best London districts, is the most expensive property.
 In real life, this area embodies London’s “old money”, with private clubs, hedge fund offices, and Michelin-starred restaurants.
 The streets are spotless, security is tight, and you’ll rarely see homeless people.